RamanujanMachine/euler2ai/README.md

    pip install .
    ```

-   which installs our package and copies our dataset and scripts.
+   which installs the `unifier` package and copies datasets and scripts to the local machine.
 Alternatively,

    ```bash
    pip install git+https://github.com/RamanujanMachine/unifying-formulas-for-math-constants.git